 You don't have to avoid the activities you love because of foot pain.
 If you're experiencing discomfort, there are treatment options at your disposal.
 Symptoms of flat arches can be combatted with arch supports and custom orthotics, or other supportive devices, however they do not correct the problem.
 In order to fully treat the foot, the structure must change.
 Dr. Darren Silvester understands that many patients don't respond well to arch supports and orthotics.
 He has treated a number of children and adults successfully by exploring a more permanent solution.

-Fortunately, an exciting new treatment has come to Texas, and Next Step Foot & Ankle Clinic has been named a Center of Excellence in its use.
-The treatment, known as HyProCure, is a highly effective surgical procedure that realigns your ankle with your heel bones with a small titanium stent.
+Next Step Foot & Ankle Clinic is a Center of Excellence for the mininally invasive surgery known as HyProCure, The procedure realigns your ankle with your heel bones with a small titanium stent.
 In just a few weeks, patients can walk normally, and tendons, ligaments and bones adapt to your corrected ankle position.
-The procedure can be performed at our Olympia Surgery Center.
+Click here to learn more about HyProCure.
+The procedure can be performed at Olympia Surgery Center.

 Blog Articles about Flat Feet